-I pride myself to have mastered the art of smoking a German Schinken, also known by the name Prosciutto.
+I pride myself to have mastered the art of smoking a German Schinken, similar as the Italian Prosciutto.
 The difference is that Schinken is cold smoked and dried and ready in about eight weeks, versus Italian Prosciutto is hung/dried for about a year

 I watched many German YouTube clips, joined Social media groups about smoking meats, and developed my own method.
 I held on to this recipe for a very long time, and since I am traveling more, I thought it is time to pass it on.

 You will have to follow many steps, also buy equipment to make Schinken.
 First, you will need a smoker.
 They can be bought at Costco, Sams, Lowes or Home Depot.
 If you don’t have any of these stores, smokers can also be found on Amazon.

 I prefer Masterbuilt Electric smoker because they have a cold smoking attachment (see below).